enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     }
 });
 ```

-However, the above code has a significant downside: if any records in the `data` array change, this kind has no way of knowing.
-So it would require further communication between the kind that may be changing records and this view, to know that the repeater needs to be refreshed.
+However, this code has a significant downside: if any records in the `data`
+array change, this kind has no way of knowing.
+Additional communication would
+be needed between the kind that is changing records and this view in order to
+know that the repeater needs to be refreshed.

-However, using the Collection-aware `enyo.DataRepeater` with an `enyo.Collection`, we can implement this view with much less code, and DataRepeater will keep the view in sync with changes to records in the collection:
+By contrast, using the collection-aware `enyo.DataRepeater` with an
+`enyo.Collection` will let us implement the view with much less code, with
+the DataRepeater automatically keeping the view in sync when records in the
+collection are changed:

 ```
 enyo.kind({